musevlt/mpdaf/obj/source/user_manual_cube.rst

 Reference
 =========

-:func:`mpdaf.obj.Cube <mpdaf.obj.Cube>` is the classic image constructor.
+:func:`mpdaf.obj.Cube <mpdaf.obj.Cube>` is the classic cube constructor.

 :func:`mpdaf.obj.Cube.copy <mpdaf.obj.Cube.copy>` copies Cube object in a new one and returns it.